daos-stack/daos/doc/overview/architecture.md

 DAOS *Engine* process per physical socket.
 Membership of the DAOS servers is recorded into the system map, that assigns a unique integer *rank* to each *Engine* process.
-Two different DAOS systems comprise two disjointed sets of DAOS servers, and do not coordinate with each other.
+Two different DAOS systems comprise two disjoint sets of DAOS servers, and do not coordinate with each other.

 The DAOS *server* is a multi-tenant daemon running on a Linux instance (either natively on the physical node or in a VM or container) of each